 Click on a course below to learn more.

 Located between a ninth-grade anthology of literature from various countries and a junior study of British literature is the sophomore year, rich with the American traditions of Twain, Dickinson, Steinbeck, and Frost.
 In a literature brimming with this country's talents, students focus on background material of the time periods, biographical sketches of the authors, and two classic novels in The Scarlet Letter and The Adventures of Huckleberry Finn.
-Threading throughout these studies are literature-based vocabulary and grammar that focuses on noun functions, pronoun usage, verbals, conjunctions, clauses and diagramming.
+Threaded throughout these studies are literature-based vocabulary and grammar that focus on noun functions, pronoun usage, verbals, conjunctions, clauses, and diagramming.
 The writing of paragraphs and major papers helps to connect all aspects of the English II curriculum: literature, vocabulary, and grammar.

 English IV, the culmination of high school language skills, first of all prepares the student for college composition courses.
 Writing, both formal and informal, is the foundation of the year's study.
 A survey of grammar strengthens each writer's skills in proofreading and revision.
 Secondly, the course introduces seniors to selections from world literature, with an emphasis on drama.
 Works such as Hamlet and Death of a Salesman illustrate the universality of man's condition, needs, and vision.
 Because of its emphasis on literature and writing, the course provides seniors with a broad base for university work.
-English IV Honors may be taken as a dual-credit class with Lipscomb University.

 AP English Literature and Composition

 The honors program in English strives to provide challenging classes by teaching students on a grade level above their own.
-Lipscomb offers honors in each grade.
+Lipscomb offers honors at each grade level.
 Prospective students for this program must have a solid knowledge of grammar, a demonstrated writing ability, a desire to pursue scholarship, and the recommendation of their English teacher.
 The courses at each level focus on writing and literature, grammar and research.
 At the end of each year, the teacher determines whether or not these students continue in the program for the following year and if new students will be allowed to enter the program.